NVIDIA/workbench-example-hybrid-rag/README.md

 ### Prerequisites
 - An [NGC account](https://ngc.nvidia.com/signin) is required to generate an NVCF run key.
 - A valid NVCF key is required to access NVIDIA API endpoints.
-Generate a key [here](https://build.nvidia.com/mistralai/mistral-7b-instruct-v2) by clicking "Get API Key".
+Generate a key on any API catalog model card, eg. [here](https://build.nvidia.com/mistralai/mistral-7b-instruct-v2) by clicking "Get API Key".
 - A Hugging Face API token is recommended for running models locally.
 Ensure you have the right permissions in your account to access the models.
 [See how to create one here](https://huggingface.co/docs/hub/en/security-tokens).
     - Check that "You have been granted access to this model" appears on any models you are interested in running locally:
         - [Mistral-7B-Instruct-v0.1](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1)